-- 1. understand the physics, chemistry, and dynamics governing clouds, aerosols, and precipitation interactions, with a goal to advance the predictive understanding of the earth system; - 2. improve the understanding and representation of physical and hydro-biogeochemical processes that govern terrestrial surface and subsurface ecosystems, that in turn can be represented in system models to improve confidence in the models; and - 3. develop, evaluate and analyze complex models of the earth and environmental systems, in order to understand variability, environmental change, and system interactions and co-evolution of the systems.
+- 1. understand the physics, chemistry, and dynamics governing clouds, aerosols, and precipitation interactions, with a goal to advance the predictive understanding of the Earth system; - 2. improve the understanding and representation of physical and hydro-biogeochemical processes that govern terrestrial surface and subsurface ecosystems, that in turn can be represented in system models to improve confidence in the models and their projections; and 3. develop, evaluate and analyze complex models of Earth and environmental systems, in order to understand trends, variability, change, and patterns of extremes, including improved understanding of system component interactions and co-evolution of the systems.

-• Gerald (Gary) Geernaert, (301) 903-3281, Gerald.Geernaert@science.doe.gov Website: http://science.energy.gov/ber/research/cesd/
+• Gerald (Gary) Geernaert, (301) 903-3281, Gerald.Geernaert@science.doe.gov

+Website: https://science.osti.gov/ber/Research/cesd